BLCM/bl3mods/Apocalyptech/gear_changes/red_text_explainer/README.md

 "all effects on card" instead of a custom description, but there are a few cases where that could still be tweaked, so you'll have a double-description.

+This mod should be current up through DLC4 (Psycho Krieg and the Fantastic Fustercluck).

 Changelog
 =========

+**v1.1.0** - Sep 29, 2020
+ * Updated for DLC4 (Psycho Krieg) items.

 **v1.0.0** - Sep 26, 2020
  * First versioned release